Accessible Web RAMP is designed to allow for automated accessibility scanning and monitoring of pages on your website.

-Within the RAMP Settings tab, you can adjust the WCAG version & level that the scanner checks.
+Within the RAMP Settings > Page Monitoring tab, you can also adjust the WCAG version & level that the scanner checks your site against.
 We recommend WCAG 2.1, Level AA.

 Remember to Adjust Your Analytics Account

-If you have analytics on your website, like Google Analytics, remember to filter out our Accessibility Bot from you data.
-Otherwise you will see it as real traffic on your site.
+If you have analytics on your website, like Google Analytics, remember to filter out our Accessibility Bot from your data.
+Otherwise, you will see it as real traffic on your site.
 Learn how to filter out the Accessibility Bot from analytics.

 Viewing Scan Results

 The scan results are attached directly to the pages within your RAMP.
 You can navigate to a page through the Page Monitoring tab.

 If our scanner encounters an error, it may decide to remove the pages eligibility for automatic scanning.
 You will know that this is the case if you see and “X” next to the page in the page monitoring tab.
 An error that causes this may be one of the following.

 - Invalid status code.
 This happens if the page returns a 404, or any other status code our scanner deems unfit for future scanning.

 - Something about the content type of the page didn’t allow for proper scanning.
 This will often happen if you try to scan a PDF, or CSV, for example.

 - Too many redirects, which is an error that occurs if a redirect loop is detected.

 - Domain not resolved.
 If your domain is not properly resolved to an IP address.

 - Different hostname.
 To make sure that we aren’t scanning external websites, we verify that the hostname of your website is the same page we land on.
 This means that we only scan pages that live on your website.
 It’s important to know that the hostname www.example.com, is considered a different website than example.com in this comparison.
 So make sure that your primary domain is set up properly.

 Troubleshooting & Frequently Asked Questions